localstack/docs/content/en/user-guide/aws/resourcegroups/index.md

 ## Getting Started

-This guide is designed for users new to Lambda and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
+This guide is designed for users new to Resource Groups and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.

 Start your LocalStack container using your preferred method.
 We will demonstrate how to create a Resource Group using the AWS CLI.
 We will use tag-based query to create a resource group.
 However, you can also use CloudFormation stack-based queries to create a resource group.